BestTimesToVisit.com Logo

 Top Things to Do

-Drift silently above the rolling emerald hills of the Eje Cafetero as the first rays of sun paint the coffee plantations in hues of gold.
-This breathtaking perspective offers an unparalleled appreciation for the vastness and beauty of Colombia's coffee region, a truly magical start to the day.
+Drift silently above the rolling emerald hills of the Eje Cafetero as the sun paints the sky in hues of orange and pink.
+Witness the patchwork of coffee farms and lush valleys awaken below, a truly magical and serene start to your day.
+This is an unparalleled perspective on the region's iconic landscape.

 Valle de Cocora's Wax Palm Majesty